Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 -PowerMode is to raise the strength of low values to increase strength feel on certain games

 -Some games such as Road Fighters 3D have input support.
-Go to Input section and enable Input Support and
+Go to Input section and enable Input Support and set up axis/buttons

 *** OUTPUT SUPPORT ***